music-encoding/guidelines/_guidelines-v3/08-cmnOrnaments/01-cmnOrnamentsAll/01-cmnOrnamentsOverride.md

 specific number of alternations between the principal and secondary notes; the encoder, however, may specify an exact number in the encoding description.

-{% include plainExample.html example="examples/cmnOrnaments/cmnOrnaments-sample181.xml" valid="true" version=page.version %}
+{% include mei example="cmnOrnaments/cmnOrnaments-sample181.xml" valid="true" %}
 Alternatively, resolutions can be defined on a case-by-case basis by encoding a specific resolution using the {% include link elem="choice" %} element.
 See the section {% include link id="cmnOrnamentsTrillsSpecial" %} below for an example of a specific resolution of a trill.